msoucy/msoucy.me/content/seminars/evilC/_index.md

 # X-Macros

+---

-The preprocessor uses a textual replace for #include, replacing the #include with the (preprocessed) body of the file.
+The preprocessor uses a textual replace for `#include`, replacing the #include with the (preprocessed) body of the file.

 Someone unfamiliar with the preprocessor may be confused by this, because it's common for beginners to assume that the preprocessor must produce complete tokens.